rcl-cloudtnt/docs/subscription/subscription.md

 # Subscription
 **V1.0.0**

-In this section, you will learn how to subscribe to the CloudTnT Verifiable Credential Issuer Platform.
+In this section, you will learn how to subscribe to RCL CloudTnT.